-Douglas Clark is director of Techlocate, a site search and inward investment consultancy, which is part of RSM Tenon, a UK firm of accountants and business advisers.
+Douglas Clark is director of Tenon techlocate, a site search and location marketing consultancy which is part of Tenon Group PLC.